CloudWithChris/cloudwithchris.com/content/blog/using-schema-org-for-seo.md

 I'm now in the process waiting for Google to discover the changes, re-crawling/re-indexing the site over time.
 The breadcrumb results seem to be working well so far, but I haven't seen any changes based upon Person/Blog/Podcast episode as yet, so will be monitoring the impact of these changes.

 What do you think of using structured schema to influence the search engine results?
 Have you implemented this on your own site, and have some ideas or recommendations?
-Or, have you read through this, and thought of some ideas that I may have overlooked?
+Or have you read through this, and thought of some ideas that I may have overlooked?
 I'd love to hear further!
 Let me know over on [Twitter, @cloudwithchris](https://twitter.com/reddobowen).

 Thanks for reading, and I hope this has encouraged you to investigate implementing structured schema for your own ite!
 Until the next blog post, bye for now!